Why did I post this painting? Read about how the wealthy passed the time during the Black Death pandemic, in early 14th century Italy. (Link)

 This week’s topic asks whether or not helping others in need should be mandatory or optional, or whether it’s even ethical at all.

-The chapter that I’ve assigned this week (see below) begins and ends with the assumption that giving to people in need is an ethical act, and most people, to some extent, would agree with this.
-However, not all people…and not all ethicists agree.
-For example, here’s a famous dilemma about a lifeboat:
+The chapter that I’ve assigned for homework begins and ends with the assumption that giving to people in need is an ethical act, and most people, to some extent, would agree with this.
+However, not all people…and not all ethicists agree!.

 When, if ever, is it ethical to inflict bodily harm on another?
 People have wondered this for centuries, since they’ve also been killing each other for that long.
 The Just War Theory, which is the subject of this week’s study, is what you end up with when you want to feel better about using your fists instead of your words.
 Seriously.
 There are so many ethical injunctions against taking a life, both on rational and revelatory grounds–it’s obviously a big no-no–but humans tend to do it anyway.